-Starting from 2011. there is and additional tax rate of 3% on taxable incomes above 300.000 euros (solidarity contribution - tinto_s contributo di solidarietà).
+Starting from 2011 and until the end of 2016. there is and additional tax rate of 3% on taxable incomes above 300.000 euros (solidarity contribution - tinto_s contributo di solidarietà).

 2.5.6 Tax credits

 Tax credits are classifiable into 4 classes which apply all along the four fiscal years taken into account.
 Some of them have been introduced in 2007 to replace the previous scheme of tax allowances.